 TL;DR: Monitor voice agents using Hamming's 10 Critical Production KPIs:

-Experience KPIs: Context Retention (>90%), AHT (balanced with quality)
+Experience KPIs: Context Retention (greater than 90%), AHT (balanced with quality)

 Generic APM tools miss 60% of voice-specific failures.
 Set alerts on P90/P95 percentiles, not averages.
 Use the 4-Layer Dashboard Framework (Infrastructure → Execution → User Reaction → Outcome) for complete visibility.